msuth/School-Lunch-Menu/README.md

 # School-Lunch-Menu

-This is a project for my daughter's school website.
-I have a hard coded version similar to this on the existing website but it involves a lot of manual updating each week.
+<p>This is a project for my daughter's school website.</p>
+<p>I have a hard coded version similar to this on the existing website but it involves a lot of manual updating each week.</p>

-The school has a 4 weekly cycle for the lunch menu so has a total of 20 days.
+<p>The school has a 4 weekly cycle for the lunch menu so has a total of 20days.</p>
-The next starting date for week 1 is 2015-03-16
+<p>The next starting date for week 1 is 2015-03-16</p>
-I would like to display at a glance the meal for today/tomorrow and the current lunch week.
+<p>I would like to display at a glance the meal for today/tomorrow and the current lunch week.</p>
-I have given each of the 20 days their first Date and intend to repeat their display every 28 days.
+<p>I have given each of the 20 days their first Date and intend to repeat their display every 28 days.</p>

-I wrote the Initial-Notes.txt in my bed at 5am as I couldn't sleep.
+<p>I wrote the Initial-Notes.txt in my bed at 5am as I couldn't sleep.</p>

-I've spent a solid 12 hours working on this tonight.
+<p>I've spent a solid 12 hours working on this tonight.</p>

 <h3>Things I've done:</h3>
 <ol>